datakurre/blog/content/blog/2023/04/diy-zeebe-dashboards/index.md

 ## Process applications with Notebooks

 The final task was to create an end-user application for interacting with the Zeebe orchestrated processes.
 I've been maintaining simple [BPMN](https://pypi.org/project/jupyterlab-bpmn/) and [DMN](https://pypi.org/project/jupyterlab-dmn/) rendering plugins for [JupyterLab](https://jupyter.org/) for some time already.
 I realized, I was only missing [a plugin](https://pypi.org/project/jupyterlab-form-js/) for [Camunda Forms](https://bpmn.io/toolkit/form-js/) to make Jupyter notebook my process application platform.

 ![Authoring Jupyter notebook with JupyterLab](./jupyter-notebook.png)

 I also had some luck with timing.
 [Jupyter Voilà](https://voila.readthedocs.io/) just got new alpha releases, which made it work properly with my BPMN, DMN ja form-js plugins.
 Voilà is the latest product from Project Jupyter, which can turn Jupyter notebooks into standalone web applications.

-In my use case, Voilà turns my Jupyter notebook to a simple interactive process application – with my JupyterLab plugins, using data from Datasette GraphQL API, and interacting with Zeebe using just zbctl.
+In my use case, Voilà turns [my Jupyter notebook](https://github.com/datakurre/cmnd-lite/blob/main/Dashboard.ipynb) into a simple interactive process application – with my JupyterLab plugins, using data from Datasette GraphQL API, and interacting with Zeebe using just zbctl.

 Obviously, all this gets nowhere near the feature set of the official Camunda Platform applications.
 But this is a start, and open source usually gets better over time...